oss-review-toolkit/ort-governance/CHARTER.md

 # Technical Charter (the “Charter”) for OSS Review Toolkit Project a Series of LF Projects, LLC

-Adopted December 18, 2019
+Adopted April 30, 2020

 This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the OSS Review Toolkit open source project, which has been established as OSS Review Toolkit Project a Series of LF Projects, LLC (the “Project”).
 LF Projects, LLC (“LF Projects”) is a Delaware series limited liability company.
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.

 ## 1. Mission and Scope of the Project

-A. The mission of the Project is to enable open source reviews during source creation by providing easy, open-source & scalable tooling for developers to do basic compliance in CI/CD and share results in open standard formats.
+A. The mission of the Project is to enable highly automated compliance checks in CI/CD by providing easy, open-source & scalable tooling and to share results in open standard formats.

 B. The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.